Chart Color Schemes

 Health performance in Noble Park - East is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Noble Park - East faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
-Private health cover is extremely low at approximately 46% of the total population (around 6,330 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.
+Noble Park - East faces significant health challenges, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are prevalent across the board, though to a slightly higher degree among older age cohorts, and the rate of private health cover is extremely low at approximately 46% of the total population (~6,330 people).
+This compares to 56.7% across Greater Melbourne.
+The national average is 55.7%.

-The most common medical conditions are mental health issues affecting 6.3% of residents and asthma impacting 5.8%.
-75.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Working-age residents have low chronic condition prevalence.
-The area has 16.3% of residents aged 65 and over (2,251 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+The most common medical conditions in the area were found to be mental health issues and asthma, impacting 6.3% and 5.8% of residents, respectively, while 75.5% declared themselves as completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 16.3% of residents aged 65 and over (2,251 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors present some challenges, though ranking lower nationally than the broader population.

 Frequently Asked Questions - Health